imranhsayed/next-js-app/README.md

 ## Branches Information :point_right:

 1. [shared-component-navigation](https://github.com/imranhsayed/next-js-app/tree/shared-component-navigation) Example to show navigation and Creating Layout Component that can be shared between multiple component.
-1. [dynamic-page-query-string](https://github.com/imranhsayed/next-js-app/tree/dynamic-page-query-string) Example to create dynamic post pages by extracting query string from url using `withRouter`
+2. [dynamic-page-query-string](https://github.com/imranhsayed/next-js-app/tree/dynamic-page-query-string) Example to create dynamic post pages by extracting query string from url using `withRouter`
+3. [route-masking](https://github.com/imranhsayed/next-js-app/tree/route-masking) Example to show a different URL on the browser than the actual URL that your app sees by adding "as" props to the link.

 ## Common Commands :computer: